lfilipozzi/3DRenderer/Refactoring.md

 Other changes done
 ===============
  * Use pointer to OpenGL ES 2,0 in skybox instead of pointer to OpenGL 3.0 core
+ * Improve code for parsing XML file, this is a bit messy.
+FOr instance the code to transform string to qvector3D or 4D is copied several times.
+The XML schema is not well done too.
+Two type of transform are used for node or groups...
+Need to make sure that one of each buffer is provided (six buffer does not mean we provide one of each)
+ * Check if possible to share unique_ptr less often when building objects.
+Instead pass the unqieu_ptr to function using operator* and reference instead, check what is the consequence of doing that.

 Changing files (still work to do)